nosas/blog/toonvision/object_detection/article.md

 ### Issues encountered

+I encountered many issues that are not often discussed in articles and tutorials.
+In an effort to provide a realistic overview of my process, I've explained the following issues:

+1. Input image size being too large
+2. Accuracy or speed for model selection
+3. Model does not detect Toons
+4. Bounding box inconsistencies in the dataset

 #### Input image size

 My main concern about this project revolved around the dataset's image sizes being too large at 3440x1440.
 I trained a larger model (Faster R-CNN ResNet152) on the dataset and each training step took over 3 seconds.
 It took over 90 minutes to train 1000 steps!